 - Unemployment Rate: 3.7%

-Moving for work in 2022?
-Extra Space Storage has conveniently located self storage facilities across the country that can help you get settled.
-Find a storage unit near you!
+Moving for work in 2023?
+Extra Space Storage has conveniently-located self storage facilities across the country that can help you get settled.
+Find a storage facility near you!